Approach to choosing antihistamines for treatment of itchy dermatoses

 Abstract

-Every third patient at a dermatologist’s appointment suffers from allergic dermatosis.
-Traditionally, in Russia this term includes diseases such as atopic dermatitis, contact dermatitis, eczema and urticaria.
-All diseases are based on immune-mediated allergic inflammation, accompanied by itching of varying degrees of intensity.
-Itching can affect work productivity, sleep quality and mood, aggravate skin diseases and lead to complications.
-The occurrence and maintenance of itching is caused by mechanical irritation, direct contact with allergens, exposure to chemical and physical factors, and the release of various mediators, in particular histamine.
-Antihistamines are used to control itching as monotherapy or an addition to topical treatment.
-Among non-sedative antihistamines, levocetirizine has a special place.
-Levocetirizine has a favorable pharmacological profile.
-Rapid development of the effect and optimal duration of action in combination with a low risk of drug interactions, good tolerability, absence of influence on cognitive and psychomotor functions and cardiac safety make levocetirizine the drug of first choice in the treatment of skin itching in allergic dermatoses.
+Every third patient who makes an appointment with a specialist (dermatologist or allergologist-immunologist) suffers from itchy dermatosis.
+Traditionally, in Russia this term includes such diseases as atopic dermatitis, contact dermatitis, eczema and urticaria.
+Pathogenesis of these diseases is based on immune-mediated skin inflammation characterized by itching of varying degrees of intensity.
+Itching can affect productivity, sleep quality and mood, aggravate skin diseases and lead to complications.
+Modern antihistamines are used to control itching as monotherapy or as an addition to topical treatment.
+Among non-sedating antihistamines, levocetirizine holds a special place with its favorable pharmacological profile.
+Rapid action and optimal duration of action in combination with low risk of drug interactions, good tolerability, absence of influence on cognitive and psychomotor functions and cardiac safety make levocetirizine the drug of first choice in treatment of skin itching in itchy dermatoses.
 Real practice confirms the claimed characteristics of the medicine.

 Full Text